 I’m helping to home school one of my favorite kids and he is super into the human body.
 Because we’re taking his lead and turning his passions into lessons I created this fun components of blood activity and we made a blood model in a jar.

-I hope this activity serves you well, and that you come back as I’ll be adding more human body activities as we complete them!
+I hope this components of blood activity serves you well, and that you’ll check back soon.
+I’ll be adding more human body activities as we complete them!

 Components of Blood Activity